xTool M1 Machine: Beginner’s Guide

 Air Assist Set

 The xTool Air Assist attaches to the laser module to blow high-pressure air while the laser is cutting or engraving, removing dust and debris.
-The noise from the pump is minimal, and you can fully adjust the air volume depending on the project need.
+The noise from the pump is minimal, and you can fully adjust the air volume depending on the project.

 By turning the air assist on, you’ll achieve a cleaner cut and avoid scorching and discoloration.
-I’ve seen plenty of pictures of scorched wood from people not using the Air Assist accessory.
-It’s worth the additional investment, which runs just under $150.
+The difference is quite noticeable, so it’s worth the additional investment, which runs just under $150.

 Riser Base with Honeycomb Panel

 The Riser Base sits underneath the M1 machine, enabling it to cut or engrave larger projects.
 (Think of thicker pieces of wood and cylindrical objects like tumblers.)
-It comes with a Honeycomb Panel that you can slot in at different heights depending on the object.
+The riser includes a Honeycomb Panel that you can slot in at different heights depending on the object.

 Other Safety Accessories